crppst/crppst/README.md

 # **About Me**

-I am a passionate software developer from Russia, focused on creating practical open-source solutions.
-My primary expertise lies in Kotlin and full-stack development.
+I am a passionate software developer from Russia, focused on creating practical open-source solutions. my primary expertise lies in kotlin and full-stack development.
-I am committed to continuous learning and deepening my knowledge in Kotlin ecosystem and web development technologies.
+I am committed to continuous learning and deepening my knowledge in kotlin ecosystem and web development technologies.

 **Programming Languages:**
 *   Kotlin